 — Premiered by Ani & Marta Aznavoorian, Nichols Concert Hall, Music Institute of Chicago, Evanston, Illinois, May 15, 2022

-— National radio broadcast premiere on SiriusXM Symphony Hall, May 17, 2022
+— National radio broadcast premiere on SiriusXM Symphony Hall, May 17, 2022; many subsequent broadcasts on Symphony Hall and other American classical radio stations

-— To be performed by Ani & Marta Aznavoorian, Seattle Chamber Music Society Residency, December 1-3, 2022
+— Performed by Ani & Marta Aznavoorian, Seattle Chamber Music Society, Seattle, Washington, December 2 & 3, 2022

 Read Program Note